-D. Not Allowed in Areas under Conservation Commission Jurisdiction
+D. Not Allowed in Areas under Conservation Commission Jurisdiction presence of wetlands, riverfront areas or the Buffer Zones it is charged with regulating.

-1. No Like Kind Soil may be imported into any areas that fall within the jurisdiction of the Conservation Commission in any manner, for example due to the
+1. No Like Kind Soil may be imported into any areas that fall within the jurisdiction of the Conservation Commission in any manner, for example due to the Article XIX - Like Kind Soil continued